JamesJackaman/StructurePreservingIterativeSolvers/README.md

 # Structure preserving iterative linear solvers
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7419815.svg)](https://doi.org/10.5281/zenodo.7419815)

-**This repository is a suppliment to _[“Preconditioned Krylov solvers for structure-preserving discretisations”](https://doi.org/10.48550/arXiv.2212.05127)_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**
+**This repository is a suppliment to _[“Constraint satisfying Krylov solvers for structure-preserving discretisations”](https://doi.org/10.48550/arXiv.2212.05127)_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**

 ## Installation